tomcritchlow/tomcritchlow.github.io/_posts/2022-02-07-electric-tables-v2.md

 And the pop-up is almost the same (though a little less polished)[^etsy]:

 [^etsy]: That's [Erin's Etsy page](https://www.etsy.com/shop/ErinprzArt) in the screenshot by the way.
-Shameless plug in case you want some art of kids picture books!
+Shameless plug in case you want some art or kids picture books!

 ![](/images/ee-2-popup.png)